petrobras/3W/README.md

 # 3W Dataset

 To the best of its authors' knowledge, this is the first realistic and public dataset with rare undesirable real events in oil wells that can be readily used as a benchmark dataset for development of machine learning techniques related to inherent difficulties of actual data.
-For more information about the theory behind this dataset, refer to the paper **A realistic and public dataset with rare undesirable real events in oil wells** published in the **Journal of Petroleum Science and Engineering** (link [here](https://doi.org/10.1016/j.petrol.2019.106223)).
+For more information about the theory behind each version of the 3W Dataset, please refer to publications listed in [CITATION.md](CITATION.md).

 ## Structure